aaz25/431-2021/README.md

 - Dr. Love does not allow students to audit any of his courses.
 - Dr. Love does allow students in degree programs where the course would be an overload to take 431 (and 432) as a fellowship course.

-### Detailed Materials will appear starting in July
+### Detailed Materials will appear in mid-July 2021

 Dr. Love will begin to (a) think seriously about and (b) post syllabus and other materials for the course in July 2021.
 If you have questions about the course in the meantime, you can reach him by email at `thomas dot love at case dot edu`.